cwyl02/word-count/README.md

 5. run the `Deploy` step

 # Scale
+Horizontal Pod Autoscaler definition included but commented out.
+Please see comments in word-count.yaml

+To scale via kubectl:
 ```bash
 # scale to 88 replicas, make sure you of enough worker nodes!
 kubectl scale --replicas=88 deployment/word-count
 ```

 # Monitor
-- The application is monitored using Prometheus client, which comes with out-of-the-box metrics for python-related and process related metrics
+- The application is monitored using Prometheus client, which comes with out-of-the-box and self-defined(in `monitor.py`) metrics
+- Metrics might be interesting:
+    - application metrics:
+        - up
+        - request_count
+        - files_counted
+        - request_processing_seconds
+    - resource metrics:
+        - process_cpu_seconds_total
+        - process_resident_memory_bytes
-   -
+        - process_open_fds
+    ...
+- TODO: alerting, if Prometheus Alertmanager is deployed, might get some alerting about this app for free(e.g., if you have an alerting rule set up for the `up` metric)